Fred Rehor

 Frederick Lee "Fritz" Rehor (December 15, 1893 - July 19, 1959) was an American football player.
 He played college football for Fielding H. Yost's Michigan Wolverines football teams from 1914 to 1916.
 He also played professional football and was a member of the 1917 professional football champion Massillon Tigers, coached by Knute Rockne.
 He later operated a drug store in Canton, Ohio.

-Early years
+Early life

 Rehor was born in Hastings, Michigan in 1893.
 His parents, Jacob and Louisa Rehor, emigrated to the United States from Germany.
 His father operated a buzz planer in a table factory.

 University of Michigan

 Rehor attended the University of Michigan as a pharmacy student.
 He graduated in 1917.
 While attending Michigan, he was a member of the Sigma Phi Epsilon fraternity and played guard for Fielding H. Yost's Michigan Wolverines football teams from 1914 to 1916.
 Following a November 1916 game against Penn, The New York Times wrote: "The work of Rehor on the line ranked the best ever seen in Michigan.
 The husky 250-pounder outplayed Henning from start to finish, and broke through and nailed the backs for losses."
 In a summary of the 1916 season, The Michigan Alumnus wrote: "Of the linemen, Rehor was always prominent, breaking up numerous plays and showing an excellent nose for the ball.
 Many a spectator will long retain the mental image of the big guard catching a short kick-off and ploughing down the field with the ball."